Ravine des Casoars Wilderness Protection Area: Visitor services

-The ‘Flinders Chase Coastal Trek’ is a trekking trail between Cape du Couedic and the Ravine Des Casoars car park which located on the north side of the ravine at the southern end of Ravine Road.
-The trekking trail consists of three sections - Cape Du Couedic to Snake Lagoon (length of 16 km), Snake Lagoon to West Bay (length of 20 km) and West Bay to Ravine Des Casoars car park (length of 18 km).
+The Flinders Chase Coastal Trek is a trekking trail between Cape du Couedic and the Ravine Des Casoars car park, on the north side of the ravine, at the southern end of Ravine Road.
+The trekking trail has three sections: Cape Du Couedic to Snake Lagoon (length of 16 km), Snake Lagoon to West Bay (length of 20 km) and West Bay to Ravine Des Casoars car park (length of 18 km).